faevourite/mastodon-oracle-cloud-free-tier/README.md

 2. Back on your local machine, set `mastodon_version` in `group_vars/mastodon/vars.yaml`
 3. Run `ansible-playbook mastodon.yaml`

-The playbook will build the new image, run the migration scripts, and restart Mastodon services.
+The playbook will build the new image, run the migration scripts, rebuild the search index, and restart Mastodon services.

+If you want to speed up the process and you're sure all the versions between your current and the one you're upgrading to don't require migrations you can skip them with `ansible-playbook mastodon.yaml --skip-tags=migrations` .

 ## Troubleshooting